sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/cluster-sensu.md

 {{< /code >}}

    {{% notice note %}}
-**NOTE**: To make sure the new member is added to the correct cluster, specify the same `etcd-initial-cluster-token` value that you used for the other members in the cluster.
+**NOTE**: To make sure the new member is added to the correct cluster, specify the same `etcd-initial-cluster-token` value that you used for the other members in the cluster.<br><br>
 Also, when you are adding a cluster member, make sure the `etcd-initial-cluster-state` value is `existing`, **not** `new`.
 {{% /notice %}}